svelte-society/recipes-mvp/README.md

 - https://aws.amazon.com/blogs/mobile/amplify-framework-local-mocking/

 If you happen to be running [a Sapper app](https://sapper.svelte.dev/), then you may take advantage of preloading data server-side in Sapper: https://sapper.svelte.dev/docs#Preloading.

-You now have all you need to work with Data APIs in Svelte.

 ### Further Links